macieyn/carsapi/README.md

 #### Testing

-For testing was used django builtin testing framework and it follow OOP paradigm.
+For testing was used Django and DRF builtin testing framework and it follow OOP paradigm.

 Tests for models are separated from API tests.